 Proof from the Massachusetts Department of Revenue that the Applicant has an account for meals tax.

-After the application materials are received and reviewed for completeness the applicant will be required to appear before the Select Board for a hearing.
+After the application materials are received and reviewed for completeness the applicant will be required to appear before the Board for a hearing.
 Staff will notify the applicant of the date and time of the hearing at least 48 hours in advance of the meeting.

-The Select Board reserves the right to defer action on an application until all issues and concerns raised by the Board are addressed by the applicant to the Board’s satisfaction: and the Board also reserves the right to deny approval if the application fails to meet the application requirements or does not/ cannot resolve the issues and concerns raised by the Board.
+TheBoard reserves the right to defer action on an application until all issues and concerns raised by the Board are addressed by the applicant to the Board’s satisfaction: and the Board also reserves the right to deny approval if the applicant fails to meet the application requirements or does not/ cannot resolve the issues and concerns raised by the Board.

-The Select Board may only approve the application once the applicant has obtained all required Health Department, Building Department, Police Department, Fire Department and Gas Inspector’s final approvals.
+The Board may only approve the application once the applicant has obtained all required Health Department, Building Department, Police Department, Fire Department and Gas Inspector’s final approvals.
 If the applicant fails to obtain a required approval at any point in the process, the issuance of the Permit will be withheld until the issue or problem is resolved to the satisfaction of the appropriate body.

-The Select Board shall have the right to attach any condition, restriction or limitation to the permit as may be appropriate.
+The Board shall have the right to attach any condition, restriction or limitation to the permit as may be appropriate.

 SECTION 8: SEVERABILITY, EFFECTIVE DATE & ADOPTION